 Website Morgridge Institute for Research

-Qualified individuals interested in this opportunity are required to submit a cover letter and curriculum vitae as one document via the online career portal at: https://morgridge.org/job-posting/optimization-support-specialist/
+Qualified individuals interested in this opportunity are required to submit a cover letter and curriculum vitae, and contact information of three references, as one document via the online career portal at: http://morgridge.org/careers

 The Morgridge Institute for Research promotes and supports an inclusive and diverse environment and offers competitive salary and benefits.